MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 # Radiology terminology into layperson terms

+By Isaac Arli - 47204296

 # Introduction
-The problem-space was to translate radiology reports into layperson summaries.
-To do this, we will train a pretrained encoder-decoder LLM, specifically Flan-t5 with large amounts of data.
+The problem-space is to translate radiology reports into layperson summaries.
+To do this, we will train and fine-tune a pretrained encoder-decoder model, specifically the T5 transformer using the BioLaySumm dataset from Huggingface.
+The results will then be calculated using Rouge and we will test the output of our trained model

 # Flan-T5 Architecture
 The FLAN-T5 architecture is based off the T5 architecture shown in the image below.
 <img width="689" height="450" alt="Screenshot 2025-10-30 at 16 15 03" src="https://github.com/user-attachments/assets/13b49202-21db-4de1-9345-ef2f3dca95a4" />

 The diagram demonstrates the encoder-decoder architecture used in the T5.
 A Text-to-Text Transformer.
 Essentially, converting text into other text.
 FLAN-t5 allows us to use the current T5 Architecture while having our own training on top of it.

+Within the T5 Architecture, it contains two components, the Encoder and Decoder.
+* Encoder: Responsible for converting input text into a sequence of contextual vectors through a series of self-attention and feed-forward networks.
+The result is then fed onto the Decoder for generation training.
+* Decoder: Responsible for generating the output token-by-token.

 Essentailly, the encoder on the left receives the text and input and contextualises it using the self-attention and feedforward networks